gkiryaziev/STM32-CMSIS_Libraries/README.md

 - **HCSR04**
 - **DHT11**

-*All libraries are under active development.*
+*All libraries are under development and are provided as is.*